-- the timing and results of clinical trials of SY-1425, SY-2101 and SY-5609; - the success of existing or new competitive products or technologies; - regulatory actions with respect to our product candidates or our competitors' products and product candidates; - announcements by us or our competitors of significant acquisitions, strategic partnerships, joint ventures, collaborations or capital commitments; - commencement or termination of collaborations for our research or development programs; - failure or discontinuation of any of our development programs; - results of clinical trials of product candidates of our competitors; - regulatory or legal developments in the United States and other countries; - developments or disputes concerning patent applications, issued patents or other proprietary rights; - the recruitment or departure of key personnel; - the level of expenses related to any of our product candidates or clinical development programs; - the results of our efforts to develop additional product candidates or products; - actual or anticipated changes in estimates as to financial results or development timelines or recommendations by securities analysts; - announcement or expectation of additional financing efforts; - sales of our common stock by us, our insiders or other stockholders; - variations in our financial results or those of companies that are perceived to be similar to us; - changes in estimates or recommendations by securities analysts, if any, that cover our stock;
+- the timing and results of clinical trials of tamibarotene, SY-2101 and SY-5609; - the success of existing or new competitive products or technologies; - regulatory actions with respect to our product candidates or our competitors' products and product candidates; - · announcements by us or our competitors of significant acquisitions, strategic partnerships, joint ventures, collaborations or capital commitments;

-- changes in the structure of healthcare payment systems; - market conditions in the pharmaceutical and biotechnology sectors; - general economic, industry and market conditions; - actual or threatened public health emergencies and outbreaks of disease (including, for example, the COVID-19 pandemic); and - the other factors described in this "Risk Factors" section and elsewhere in this Annual Report.
+- commencement or termination of collaborations for our research or development programs; - failure or discontinuation of any of our development programs; - results of clinical trials of product candidates of our competitors; - · regulatory or legal developments in the United States and other countries; - developments or disputes concerning patent applications, issued patents or other proprietary rights; - the recruitment or departure of key personnel; - the level of expenses related to any of our product candidates or clinical development programs; - the results of our efforts to develop additional product candidates or products; - actual or anticipated changes in estimates as to financial results or development timelines or recommendations by securities analysts; - announcement or expectation of additional financing efforts; - sales of our common stock by us, our insiders or other stockholders; - variations in our financial results or those of companies that are perceived to be similar to us; - changes in estimates or recommendations by securities analysts, if any, that cover our stock; - changes in the structure of healthcare payment systems; - market conditions in the pharmaceutical and biotechnology sectors; - general economic, industry and market conditions; - actual or threatened public health emergencies and outbreaks of disease (including, for example, the COVID-19 pandemic); and - the other factors described in this "Risk Factors" section and elsewhere in this Annual Report.

 In the past, companies that have experienced volatility in the market price of their stock have been subject to an increased incidence of securities class action litigation.
 This risk is especially relevant for us because pharmaceutical companies have experienced significant stock price volatility in recent years.
 If we face such litigation, it could result in substantial costs and a diversion of management's attention and resources, which could harm our business.
+We may also face other material adverse consequences due to volatility or a sustained decrease in the price of our common stock, such as negative publicity, a decreased ability to obtain additional financing, diminished investor and/or employee confidence, and the loss of business development opportunities, some or all of which may contribute to a further decline in our stock price.